statechannels/go-nitro/.adr/0012-event-emission.md

 This allows for may different patterns in the consumer.
 For example, each of these lines could be run in a separate goroutine -- they could be intentionally raced, or a `sync.WaitGroup` could be used to wait for them all in parallel and synchronize when they are all done.

+### When to create broadcast `chans`
+Above we assumed a `chan` exists for each objective id.
+We need to unpack this and consider when the `chan` will be allocated in memory.
+Since objective ids are not predictable in a permisionless protocol like Nitro, any per-channel object (such as the proposed broadcast `chans`) must be spun up on demand.

+One approach might be to spin up the broadcast chan when the objective starts.
+But this will cause race conditions, when consumers want to subscribe before the `chan` exists.

+Take the following example: a proposer may open a channel with a counterparty, and then _out of band_ send them a request for service provision referencing the channel of objective id.
+The proposee may then want to wait on that objective completing before starting to service the request.
+They subscribe to this "topic" before their `go-nitro` client knows anything about the objective.

+The solution is to have the first reader or writer to the broadcast `chan` construct it (using e.g. `make(chan struct{})`).
+In practice this means using the `sync.Map` method `LoadOrStore`.
+Any later reader or writer can then (respectively) try to read or close the channel safely without risking a null pointer exception.
+Because `sync.Map` is concurrency safe, all of the necessary locking is taken care of automagically.

+Please see code changes committed atomically with this ADR for the full reference code.

 ## Future considerations
 We will want to roll this pattern out to other events in the codebase which will have multiple consumers.
 See the section above on "condition variable" for a pattern which can handle multiple emissions from the same event.